Managing pipeline secrets

 Storing secrets with the Elastic CI Stack for AWS

-To store secrets when using the Elastic CI Stack for AWS, place them inside your stack's encrypted S3 bucket.
+When using the Elastic CI Stack for AWS with your own AWS account and environment, you can store your secrets inside your stack's encrypted S3 bucket.
 Unlike hooks defined in agent hooks-path, the Elastic CI Stack for AWS's env hooks are defined per-pipeline.

 For example, to expose a GITHUB_MY_APP_DEPLOYMENT_ACCESS_TOKEN environment variable to a step with identifier trigger-github-deploy, you would create the following env file on your local development machine: